 Roasting spices and lentils

 - Keep all the spices and lentils ready before you begin.
-Take a heavy kadai or a pan and heat it.
-Keep the flame to a low.
+Take a heavy wok or kadai or a frying pan and heat it.
+Keep the heat to a low.

 - Add coriander seeds.

-- On a low flame stirring continuously roast coriander seeds until they become aromatic.
+- On a low heat stirring continuously roast coriander seeds until they become aromatic.
 Their color will also change.

 - Remove the coriander seeds in a plate or tray.